chandar-lab/SubGoal_Distillation_LLM/README.md

 ## 2- Train models

-Codes for train models are in `/train`.
-Three models which are small LM are required to fine-tune: 1- action generator (executor), 2- sub-goal generator (contoroller), 3- first sub-goal generator.
+Codes for training the models are in `/train`.
+Three models which are small LM required to be fine-tuned: 1- action generator (executor), 2- sub-goal generator (contoroller), 3- first sub-goal generator.

 To train each of them, run its `ds_train*.sh` bash file.
 Set `cache_dir` to a path for cache, `model_name` to the LM name in HF, and `output_dir` to a path to save the checkpoints